Emma Schultz Photo

 Email: eas761@msstate.edu

-At Mississippi State University, I am currently pursuing a Ph.D. within the Wildlife, Fisheries, and Aquaculture Department under the mentorship of Dr. Ray Iglay and Dr. Kristine Evans.
-My research interests include utilizing technology and machine learning applications to conduct novel wildlife research.
-Broadly, my interests also include the conservation of threatened and endangered species, as well as the impacts of climate change.
-My Ph.D. research will incorporate applications of small Unoccupied Aerial Systems (sUAS) in wildlife management with a focus on quantifying biases in wildlife monitoring associated with animal behaviors.
-In my free time, you will find me cheering on the MSU sports teams, scuba diving, or out on the tennis court.
+My research interests include utilizing technology and machine learning applications to conduct novel research.
+Broadly, my interests also include the conservation of threatened and endangered species, as well as the impacts of changing climate trends.
+I'm a huge sports fan and can be found at many MSU sporting events (especially softball games).
+In my free time, you will find me cheering on the MSU sports teams, traveling, or out on the tennis/pickleball court.
 Hail State!

 Personal Link: https://www.linkedin.com/in/emma-schultz-357a2555